progress/Spark-Toolkit/README.md

 The **Progress Spark Toolkit** is a [CCS-compliant](https://github.com/progress/CCS) reference implementation from Progress meant to aid in creating an ABL application which provides RESTful API's for microservices.
 This repository primarily contains ABL artifacts and was built specifically for the **Progress Application Server for OpenEdge** to provide the back-end (server-side) support for exposing ABL logic via HTTP/HTTP.

-**Latest Release:** v4.3.0 (September 2018)
+**Latest Release:** v4.3.0 (September 2018) for OE 11.7.3

 ## Requirements

-**OpenEdge 11.7.3** or later is required, with the most current toolkit release compiled on version 11.7.3 and utilizing several product improvements available.
-Some features appearing since the 4.3.0 release utilize code available in the (forthcoming) 11.7.4 release, but are also provided here in a Procedure Library (PL) bundled for easy inclusion in your PROPATH.
-Please observe the steps and related notes in the Project Usage section carefully.
+**OpenEdge 11.7.3** or later is required, with the current toolkit release being compiled on version 11.7.3 and utilizing several product improvements available.
+Some new features appearing in the 4.3.0 release utilize code available in the (forthcoming) 11.7.4 release, and are provided automatically in the Spark.pl for this release.

 ### Supporting Tools